serafae/senshi/README.md

 No side characters will be included due to regional constraints.

 <b><i>Serafae's Senshi</i></b> will be imported and exported to GitHub to 100% by completion.
-Each item will be organized accordingly.
+Each asset will be organized accordingly.